Child car seat buying guide

 Car insurance policies can vary, so it’s a good idea to shop around and compare to make sure you get the level of cover you need.
 If you’re looking for car seat insurance, always check the policy details so you know what’s included before you buy.
 Some insurance providers cover child car seats as standard, while others don’t.
 There are also policies that include extras like pushchairs and prams.

-Whether you’re looking for third-party, fire and theft or fully comprehensive insurance, comparing with us is a quick and easy way to find the right cover for your needs.
+Whether you’re looking for third-party, fire and theft or comprehensive insurance, comparing with us is a quick and easy way to find the right cover for your needs.

 Are child seats covered by car insurance?